Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**05/12/2020**
+Started The Complete Web Developer in 2020 by Andrei Neagoie
+Went over high level overview of networking, how the web works, and tried out a new IDE!

 **05/11/2020**
 Finished Learning to Learn!
 There are so many techniques I've learned about and it's eye opening how unproductive I've been compared to what I can now be.
 Divide and conquer the problem into small chunks with spaced repetition and pomodoro techniques following Parkinson's Law and the pareto principle I'm excited for the future!!!